 This is another eco-tourist accommodation inside the Gorumara National Park.
 The camp is located about 500 meters from the Medla watchtower giving it an advantage in terms of sighting wildlife.
 Amenities here are basic and human activity is limited.
-Hence the tourist accommodation is suggested only for nature lovers who want seclusion from tourists and stay close to mother nature without being disturbed.
+Hence tourist accommodation is suggested only for nature lovers who want seclusion from tourists and to stay close to mother nature without being disturbed.

-About 3 km from Ramsai leave the main road and take a dirt road traveling towards the east.
+About 3 km from Ramsai leave the main road and take a dirt road travelling towards the east.
 Within a few minutes, you will be on the side of a wide river.
-Panbari is the confluence of 3 major rivers of Dooars namely Murti, Jaldhaka and Diana.
+Panbari is the confluence of 3 major rivers of Dooars namely Murti, Jaldhaka, and Diana.
 The river that is formed from here takes the name of Jaldhaka here but further south it takes the name of Singamari before entering Bangladesh.

 The wide expanse of the riverbed at Panbari is very beautiful.
 Except for the monsoon months, the river also is quite shallow allowing one to walk across.
 However, it is not recommended to visit Panbari during the monsoon months as water often spills over to adjoining villages as well and flash floods are not unheard of.
-Boating in Jaldhaka is a favorite activity of the tourists here.
+Boating in Jaldhaka is a favourite activity of the tourists here.

 Jadavpur Tea Garden